devanshbatra/A-todo-list/README.md

 # A-todo-list
-A project made from sccratch using html, css and Vanilla Javascript.
+A project made from scratch using html, css and Vanilla Javascript.
 A todo list that keeps a track of your todos.
+Suggestions are welcomed!